Martin Aitken

 Martin Jim Aitken FRS (11 March 1922 – 13 June 2017) was a British archaeometrist.

+Biography

 Aitken was born in Stamford, Lincolnshire, and studied physics at Wadham College, Oxford.
 He was a fellow of Linacre College, Oxford.
 He was Professor of Archaeometry at the University of Oxford from 1985 until he retired in 1989.

-Aitken organised annual meetings which became the Symposium on Archaeometry and Archaeological Prospection".
+Aitken organised annual meetings that became the Symposium on Archaeometry and Archaeological Prospection.
 He had an interest in absolute dating: radiocarbon dating from 1957, thermoluminescence dating from the 1960s, and later helped develop optically stimulated luminescence as a dating method dating.

 He died in June 2017 at the age of 95.